Letters From The Future

 There is an episode on the hit television show “The Office” where paper salesman Jim Halpert sends a fax to his former co-worker, Dwight Schrute.
 From time to time, Jim sends Dwight faxes…from future Dwight.

 A rather gullible Dwight receives a fax that reads, “Dwight, at 8:00 a.m. today, someone poisons the coffee.
 Do not drink the coffee.
 More instructions will follow.
 Cordially, Future Dwight.”
 Dwight precedes to knock a steaming hot cup of coffee out of one of his co-worker’s hands with the pronouncement of, “You’ll thank me later.”

-When Compass launched Rooted in the Winter of 2016 we could not have predicted the impact it would have on our people and our church.
-As we’ve grown and done session after session over the past couple of years, we’ve learned a lot that we didn’t know at the beginning.
+When Compass Church launched Rooted in the Winter of 2016 we could not have predicted the impact it would have on people.
+Growing as a church and doing session after session over the years, we learned a lot that we didn’t know at the beginning.
 So, if Compass were to write a letter today to our 2016 selves about Rooted, here are the three things we would have said:

 Strongholds Week Is Just The Beginning

 Week 5 of Rooted is always the best and most exhausting.
 People share the deepest, darkest parts of their souls (maybe for the first time) and experience God’s forgiveness and love as their community leans in even more to support and encourage them.
 While God does set many people completely free from their strongholds in week 5, we’ve realized that for many people it is just the beginning of a much larger and longer conversation.
 Rooted forced us to rethink what our Care and Support ministry looked like at Compass.
 We boosted our recovery programs, developed a broader partnership with a local counseling center, revamped our marriage ministries, and even hired additional staff to support these moves.
 Strongholds, or week 5, is just the beginning of the growth process for people, not the be-all and end-all.